If the answer to your question is not listed here, please email us firstname.lastname@example.org

 We welcome visitors to our brewery shop which is open Mondays to Saturdays from 9am-4.30pm.
 Pre-order online and we will let you know when your beer is ready for collection.
 Or just come and browse.
 We have the facility for contactless payment and the transaction can take place outside.

 We love showing people around the brewery including talking all things beer and getting your feedback, however you need to pre-arrange your tour with us to ensure we can free up a brewer and make the brewery safe for the public.
-We can offer tours for groups of 10 or more and these are normally arranged for a weekend or as it is not possible to accommodate visitors when we are actually brewing.

 We also host an annual open day which is enormous fun for all the family and a great opportunity to have a tour of the site and a chin-wag with the brewery team (and of course a Real Ale bar for you to sample all our delights).
 Sign up for our newsletter or follow us on social to hear all about our events.